kuldeep1A/puddle/README.md

 # puddle
 Marketplace
+A Multi-lingual E-Commerce website built with Django and Python

-Size of 4.1 mb only
+Size of 5+ mb only